 - 10.1.
 The density of planting will require that most weeding is carried out by hand, using the appropriate tools.
 All resultant material should be removed from site.
 Weeds which grow shall be spot treated with a contact systemic weed killer from the Local Authority's Approved List, applied according to the manufacturer's instruction, care being taken to ensure that no spray touches any part of the shrubs or trees. - 10.2.
 Where feasible, an application of a Local Authority approved residual weed killer will be permitted, applied to the manufacturer's instructions, on areas that have been cleared of all weed growth and before further germination has taken place. - 10.3.
 Weeds which do grow shall be spot treated with an approved non-selective systemic weed killer, according to the manufacturer's instructions, care being taken to ensure that no spray touches any part of the shrubs. - 10.4.
 If a chemical control is adopted, it must be noted that the surface of the ground must not be physically disturbed. - 10.5.
-All litter is to be removed from play area. - 10.6.
-Any vandalism which occurs is to be reported to local Planning Authority and remedied as appropriate by the appointed contractor. - The following inspections should be carried out every two weeks: - 10.7.
+Native shrubs should receive annual formative pruning: In early spring 1/3 of old growth should be removed using suitable hand tools in line with good horticultural practice to maintain a neat and natural shape, cuttings and brash may be used to rebuild hibernaculars. - 10.6.
+All litter is to be removed from play area. - 10.7.
+Any vandalism which occurs is to be reported to local Planning Authority and remedied as appropriate by the appointed contractor. - The following inspections should be carried out every two weeks: - 10.8.
 Remove any objects which do not belong in the playground.
-This is to include cleaning of the surface and litter. - 10.8.
-Inspect for missing furniture and replace components. - 10.9.
+This is to include cleaning of the surface and litter. - 10.9.
+Inspect for missing furniture and replace components. - 10.10.
 Inspect frames, structures and joints and retighten as necessary.